 Electricity and gas

 Light is the main electricity provider in Rio de Janeiro, and expats moving into detached homes will typically need to contract a private agency to assist them with the electricity connection process.
-The electrician can assist expats with generating a residence evaluation report, which includes information on what kind of meter has been installed on the property as well as the number of outlets.
+The electrician can help generate a residence evaluation report.
+This covers the type of meter installed and the number of outlets.

 Most homes in Rio de Janeiro use gas for cooking, and it is usually sold in tanks in the city.
 Liquigás and Ultragaz are among the biggest bottled gas providers in the city.